halkyon/gke-terraform/README.md

 In `terraform.tfvars` set the details according to your Google Cloud account.

-`project_id`, `gcp_location`, and `name` are required to be set.
+`project_id`, `location`, and `name` are required to be set.

-`gcp_location` can be set to a region or zone.
+`location` can be set to a region or zone.
 See [regional or zone specific cluster docs for more information](https://cloud.google.com/kubernetes-engine/docs/concepts/types-of-clusters#availability).

 An example `terraform.tfvars` file of using a single zone cluster with [preemptible nodes](https://cloud.google.com/compute/docs/instances/preemptible):

 ```
 project_id         = "my-project-123"
-gcp_location       = "australia-southeast1-a"
+location           = "australia-southeast1-a"
 name               = "mycluster"
 node_type          = "n1-standard-1"
 node_disk_type     = "pd-standard"